 BC Electric was a truly local company, building all its own cars out of a bus barn at Main and Prior, eventually upgrading to a larger facility at Main and 14th.
 The original wooden street cars were so expertly built that many ran through the entire life cycle of street cars in Vancouver, which amounts in some cases to 50+ years of service.
 Two of the most famous cars came from Montreal design plans which boasted an open air roof.
 The open-roofed cars became famous for conductor Teddy Lyons, well known for his terrible yet hilarious puns, who entertained passengers along the route.
 Passengers were also greeted with singing school children at stops and the opportunity to purchase a photo of their journey from photographer Harry Bullen.

 The 1920’s would bring the beginning of big changes in transit.
 At midnight December 31st, 1922 master mechanic George Dickie switched the entire system from left-hand drive to the North American adoption of right hand driving, leaving many Vancouverites to wake up to a state of confusion.
 No accidents were recorded, but there wasn’t a lot documented about the overnight switch.
-However, we know there was people injured in a car accident, sadly there’s no tape that proves it.

 The 20’s also saw the creation of “The Buzzer” a small publication still found on transit vehicles today, and as a blog on Translink’s website.
 It originally held schedules, company updates, local events, and even a joke or two.
 The biggest change came when many of the cars were updated from all-wood two-man operated to fancier single-man operated steel vehicles with cushioned leather seats.
 The cars got a colour upgrade as well, trading in their forest green exterior to a new crème and red scheme.